MKapoor-20/MKapoor-20.github.io/HTML5/README.md

 ### Process Description

-We met and divided the work evenly, with Jenna researching and writing about why Flashing, Motion, and Strobe Lights and Timing/Pacing are important in terms of accessibility, Stacy researching how to edit with this, and me researching and writing about Guidance and Best Practice to create more accessible videos.
+We met and divided the work evenly, with Jenna researching and writing about why Flashing, Motion, and Strobe Lights and Timing/Pacing are important in terms of accessibility, Stacy researching how to edit with this in mind, and me researching and writing about Guidance and Best Practice to create more accessible videos.

 ## Top Three Things Learned So Far

 1. How to Use MadCap Flare
 2. How to research Accessibility best practices
 3. How to edit on ClipChamp
+4. WCAG regulations